AppleWin/AppleWin/linux.md

 * sa2: SDL2 frontend
 * libra2: a libretro core

-The libapple interface is a *link time* interface: some functions are not defined and must be provided in order to properly link the application.
-These functions are listed in [interface.h](source/linux/interface.h).

 The main goal is to reuse the AppleWin source files without changes: only where really necessary the AppleWin source files have been modified.